renovate-bot/NeXTLinux-_-gosbomx/README.md

 ## Using templates

-Syft lets you define custom output formats, using [Go templates](https://pkg.go.dev/text/template).
+Gosbom lets you define custom output formats, using [Go templates](https://pkg.go.dev/text/template).
 Here's how it works:

 - Define your format as a Go template, and save this template as a file.